Opioid Overdose: Causes, Signs, and Treatment

 Opioid Overdose Statistics

 This opioid epidemic is not an issue of the past.
 It is still heavily impacting the United States today.
-In 2017, it has been estimated that there were greater than 1000 ER visits each day that involved opioid misuse, and with that, there were 91 deaths from an opioid overdose.
+In 2017, it was estimated that there were greater than 1000 ER visits each day that involved opioid misuse, and with that, there were 91 deaths from opioid overdose.

 Back to top